pgherveou/queue/Readme.md

 ### .createQueue(id)

-create a new queue with specific id localstorage keys will be prefixed with queue<id>
+create a new queue with specific id localstorage keys will be prefixed with queue-[id]

 ### .define(name)